-Heroin has destroyed the lives of many people who have struggled with a heroin use disorder.
-It’s available as a powder or a solution that quickly crosses the blood-brain barrier and allows the individual to feel an intense, euphoric high.
-Not only is that high short-lived but heroin can also quickly lead to a tolerance forming in an individual who regularly uses this opioid.
+Heroin is a drug that has destroyed the lives and ultimately led to the death of countless people.
+It’s a drug available as a powder or solution that quickly crosses the blood-brain barrier and causes an intense, euphoric high.
+Unfortunately, not only is that high short-lived, but this opioid is a drug that also quickly leads to tolerance.

-When someone misusing heroin builds a tolerance to it, they will never achieve the feeling of that initial high again and the euphoric effects of the drug will decrease over time.
-Unfortunately, this can lead to an overdose because the person tries to chase that initial, powerful high they experienced the first time they misused heroin.
+When someone builds a tolerance to heroin, it means that they will never achieve the feeling of that initial high and the effects of the drug will become rapidly less profound.
+Unfortunately, this is also what leads to an overdose as the person tries to chase that powerful high they experienced the first time.

-- White heroin usually comes from Southeast Asia, and it’s powdery in consistency and is easier to dissolve into a solution.
-In the U.S. this type of heroin is most often sold in the eastern portion of the country.
+- White heroin comes from Southeast Asia usually, and it’s powdery in consistency and is also easier to dissolve, forming a solution.
+This type of heroin is most often sold in the eastern portion of the United States.

-- Black tar heroin is usually manufactured in Mexico, and as the name implies, it’s dark and sticky in appearance.
-It’s processed in a way that makes it cheaper, and it also has a lot of additives.
-Because of these additives, when someone uses black tar opium they often experience infections and sores at the injection site.
+- Black tar heroin is usually manufactured in Mexico and, as the name implies, it’s dark and sticky in appearance.
+It’s processed in a way that makes it cheaper and it also has a lot of additives.
+When someone uses black tar heroin, they often experience infections and sores at the injection site because of these additives.

 - Brown heroin often comes from Southwest Asia and is brown and powdery.
 It’s harder to dissolve brown heroin than white heroin in water and acid has to be added to it to do so.

 There’s another form of heroin that recently hit the market called cheese heroin, which is laced with acetaminophen and diphenhydramine hydrochloride.
 This combination makes this type of heroin incredibly deadly.

 There are also heroin solutions that can be created to inject the drug directly into the veins.